Mohammed-ElDesouky/GEPD-data-workflow-guide/README.md

 _**Note:** Before working with the data, the user must first set-up the GitHub’s country folder/repository on the local machine either as “local repository” or “cloned repository”._

 ### **Adding local repository (recommended)**
-This is the recommended process If using a WB machine/VDI and having access rights to OneDrive where the data is stored.
+This is the recommended process if using a WB machine/VDI and having access rights to OneDrive where the data is stored.

 On GitHub Desktop, click <<**File**\>>, <<**Add local repository**\>>, choose the country folder on OneDrive, then <<**Add repository**\>>.